osgmarketplace/resonance-webapp-docs/docs/concepts/why.md

 _Headless_ means "bring your own frontend".
 The platform is setup to be framework-agnostic (though we may be opinionated).

 A _Marketplace_ is an e-commerce site with multiple suppliers to sell goods from.
 This means an individual product SKU may come from more than one possible supplier.
 This enables an e-commerce site to expand selection, have greater in stock percentages, and satisfy more customers.
-Resonance simplifies the experience of **becoming** for e-commerce merchants.
+Resonance simplifies the experience of **becoming** a marketplace for e-commerce merchants.
 This should not be confused with **working with** marketplaces like Amazon and Ebay.

 Resonance is composed of [Suppliers](suppliers/supplier-concepts) and [DemandHQs](demand-hq/demand-hq-concepts).
 These can be viewed similarly to the economics concepts of Supply and Demand.
-Suppliers and DemandHQs are handled separately from one another, and any DemandHQ can form a relationship with any Supplier, including serving many DemandHQs.
+[Suppliers](suppliers/supplier-concepts) and [DemandHQs](demand-hq/demand-hq-concepts) are handled separately from one another, and any [DemandHQ](demand-hq/demand-hq-concepts) can form a relationship with any Supplier, including serving many [DemandHQs](demand-hq/demand-hq-concepts).

 ## What are the benefits of being a Marketplace?